jo3-l/blog/content/posts/sum-of-exponents.md

 negative, and Lemma 1.2 covers the case where one is negative and the other positive; all that remains is to carefully invoke them and handle the straightforward case where one exponent is zero.

-To recall, the statement we aim to prove was:
+To recall, the statement we aim to prove is:

 > **Sum of Exponents Law for Integer Exponents.** For positive real $b$, the equation $$ b^x \cdot
 > b^y = b^{x + y} $$ holds for all integer $x$, $y$.